Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Conclusions

 Via a fine study of abstract machines and of the encoding of Turing machines, we provide the first space cost model for the $\l$-calculus accounting for logarithmic space.
 We have reported our main results in \reffig{summary}.

 Our cost model is given by an external device, the 700th abstract machine for the $\l$-calculus, so how canonical is it?
 The constraints for reasonable logarithmic space are \emph{very} strict.
 It seems that there is no room for significant variations in the machine nor in the encoding of TMs.
-Moreover, our cost model for space has the same relationship to abstract time than ink space (that is, it is explosive, as shown by \refprop{spkam-not-reas-for-nat-time}) , and it smoothly adapts to other evaluation strategies, such as call-by-value.
+Moreover, our cost model for space has the same relationship to abstract time than ink space (that is, it is explosive, as shown by \refprop{spkam-not-reas-for-nat-time}), and it smoothly adapts to other evaluation strategies, such as call-by-value.
 We then dare to say that our space cost model is fairly canonical.

-We have also isolated a notion of \emph{abstract space}, given by the maximum number of closures used by the \SpKAM (without accounting for the size of sub-term pointers in the closures).
-In a companion paper~\cite{ICFP2022}, we have given a machine independent characterization of abstract space based on multi types, providing evidence of the naturality of our cost model.
+We have also isolated an abstract notion of \emph{closure space}, given by the maximum number of closures used by the \SpKAM (without accounting for the size of sub-term pointers in the closures).
+In a companion paper~\cite{ICFP2022}, we have given a machine independent characterization of closure space based on multi types, providing evidence of the naturality of our cost model.